Die-KoMa/die-koma.org/README.md

 npm run dev  # start development server
 ```

-## Mac
+## MacOS
-same as above but use homebrew instead of apt.
+Likely the same as above, but use `homebrew` instead of `apt`?

 ## Windows
-you're lost anyways, I don't know how to handle that odyssee.
-WSL2 with Nix should work though.
+You've lost the game anyways, perhaps try WSL2 with nix?

 ## Windows with WSL Ubuntu
 ```sh